HFLoechel/ConstrainedKaos/README.md

 ### R Script

-The R Script contains functions for the implementation of the equations adhere to the homopolymer/motif constrain, the GC content/ Hamming distance calculation and the Hamming distance calculation for one codeword against the others.
-For evrey equation at least one example is provided.
+The R Script contains functions for the implementation of the equations adhere to the homopolymer/motif constraint, the GC content/ Hamming distance calculation, and the Hamming distance calculation for one codeword against the others.
+For every equation at least one example is provided.
 E.g. for homopolymer >=2:

 ![Image HP](https://raw.githubusercontent.com/HFLoechel/Fractal-Construction-of-Constrained-DNA-Codewords/master/documentation/images/hp2.png?token=AO45UWLDZUONZLKMEYS4ONS7LIGSY)

-The calcilation of the GC Content of a wordlenght of 4:
+The calculation of the GC Content of a wordlength of 4:

 ![Image GC](https://raw.githubusercontent.com/HFLoechel/Fractal-Construction-of-Constrained-DNA-Codewords/master/documentation/images/GC4.png?token=AO45UWOERVE3EORFZBHVMR27LIG3I)

-The codwords with exact 50 % GC content:
+The codewords with an exact 50 % GC content:

 ![Image GC50](https://raw.githubusercontent.com/HFLoechel/Fractal-Construction-of-Constrained-DNA-Codewords/master/documentation/images/GC4BW.png?token=AO45UWI7SNR6I7KHP4ZJVIS7LIG7S)